opendihu/optimization/README.md

 ## Setup
 - A dummy cuboid muscle geometry.
-- Solver comprises hyperelasticity solver for the prestretch and both mechanics solver + fastmonodomain solver for the contraction.
+- The solvers for both stretching and contraction are coupled mechanics solver and fastmonodomain solver.
+In the prestretch process we set dynamic to False and add boundary conditions that simulate the muscle being fixed at one side and being pulled at from the other side.
+In the contraction process we set dynamic to True and don't add any boundary conditions.
 - It uses the CellML model "hodgkin_huxley-razumova".
 - No preCICE involved.